lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 At heart, a function is the mapping from a set in a ***domain*** to a set in a ***codomain***.
 A function can map a set to itself.
 For example, *`f(x) = x2`*, also notated *`f: x ↦ x2`*, is the mapping of all real numbers to all real numbers, or *`f: R → R`*.

-The ***range*** is the subset of the codomain which the function maps to (functions don't necessarily map to every value in the codomain.
-Where they do, the range equals the codomain).
+The ***range*** is the subset of the codomain which the function maps to.
+Functions don't necessarily map to every value in the codomain.
+Where they do, the range equals the codomain.

 ![Function](/assets/artificial-intelligence/function.png)

+There are 2 types of functions:
 Functions which map to *`R`* are known as ***scalar-valued*** or ***real-valued***.
 Functions which map to *`Rn`* where *`n > 1`* are known as ***vector-valued***.